jlesage/docker-makemkv/README.md

 ## Access to Optical Drive(s)

 By default, a Docker container doesn't have access to host's devices.
 However, access to one or more devices can be granted with the `--device DEV` parameter.

 In the Linux world, an optical drive is represented by two different device
 files: `/dev/srX` and `/dev/sgY`, where `X` and `Y` are numbers.

 For best performance, it is recommended to expose both these devices to the container.
 For example, for an optical drive represented by `/dev/sr0` and `/dev/sg1`, the following parameters would be added to the `docker run`
 command:
 ```
 --device /dev/sr0 --device /dev/sg1
 ```

+> [!NOTE]
-**NOTE**: For an optical drive to be detected by MakeMKV, it is mandatory to expose `/dev/sgY` to the container.  `/dev/srX` is optional, but performance could be affected.
+> For an optical drive to be detected by MakeMKV, it is mandatory to
+> expose `/dev/sgY` to the container. `/dev/srX` is optional, but performance
+> could be affected.

 The easiest way to determine the right Linux devices to expose is to run the container (without `--device` parameter) and look at its log: during the